joinpursuit/AC_4_Web/units/fundamentals/lessons/map_filter_reduce/iterable_exercises.md

 Use reduce.
 17. Write a `numberTimesIdx` that uses `map` and multiples each number in the array by it's index.

 Bonus: Write a `myFlatten`.
-This should take a multi-dementional array and return it as one array.
+This should take a multi-dimensional array and return it as one array.
 ```js
 let arr = [1, 2, [3, 4, 5, [6, 7, 8]]]
   arr.myFlatten();